LLM-VA: Resolving the Jailbreak-Overrefusal Trade-off via Vector Alignment: Introduction

 Based on this observation, we propose \underline{\textbf{L}}arge \underline{\textbf{L}}anguage \underline{\textbf{M}}odel \underline{\textbf{V}}ector \underline{\textbf{A}}lignment (\method{}).
 By aligning these vectors, we make the model's willingness to answer \emph{causally dependent} on its safety assessment~\citep{zou2023representation}, rather than treating them as independent decisions.
 Crucially, \method{} achieves this through closed-form weight updates---requiring no gradient-based optimization, fine-tuning, or architectural changes.
 Our method involves three steps: \begin{itemize} \item \textbf{Vector identification via SVMs}: Train SVMs at each layer to find hyperplanes separating benign/toxic and answer/refuse samples, yielding both $v_b$ and $v_a$. \item \textbf{Layer selection}: Identify layers most relevant to safety decisions based on their contribution to final output and SVM classification accuracy. \item \textbf{Vector alignment}: Adjust layer weights to align $v_a$ with $v_b$, ensuring benign inputs activate the ``answer'' direction while toxic inputs do not. \end{itemize}

 Extensive experiments on 12 LLMs demonstrate that \method{} achieves 11.45\% higher F1 scores (effectiveness on resolving trade-off) than the best baseline (AlphaSteer)~\citep{sheng2025alphasteer} with only 4.08\% model utility drop, indicating that \method{} effectively resolves the jailbreak-overrefusal trade-off while preserving general capabilities.
-In summary, our contributions are: \begin{itemize} \item We propose \method{}, which, to the best of our knowledge, is the first vector steering method that simultaneously addresses both jailbreak and over-refusal by aligning answer vectors with benign vectors through closed-form weight updates---requiring no gradient-based fine-tuning or architectural changes. \item We demonstrate on 12 LLMs from 5 model families that \method{} achieves state-of-the-art safety alignment, and show that it automatically adapts to each model's safety bias---prioritizing jailbreak reduction for vulnerable models and over-refusal reduction for overly conservative ones---without manual tuning. \item We release our code and safety-enhanced weights for 12 LLMs.\footnote{We release only Llama3.1-8B-Instruct weights during review.
-Full weights available at \url{https://figshare.com/s/f2aa365c87a80097a436}.} \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We propose \method{}, which, to the best of our knowledge, is the first vector steering method that simultaneously addresses both jailbreak and over-refusal by aligning answer vectors with benign vectors through closed-form weight updates---requiring no gradient-based fine-tuning or architectural changes. \item We demonstrate on 12 LLMs from 5 model families that \method{} achieves state-of-the-art safety alignment, and show that it automatically adapts to each model's safety bias---prioritizing jailbreak reduction for vulnerable models and over-refusal reduction for overly conservative ones---without manual tuning. \item We release our code and safety-enhanced weights for 12 LLMs. \end{itemize}